Chile

 Adoption of International Standards

 There is no legal requirement to establish a quality assurance (QA) review system for all audits of financial statements in Chile.
-While the Law No. 18.045 does set the legal foundation for the establishment of QA for auditors providing services to listed companies, as of 2021, no mandatory QA review system has been implemented.
-The Financial Market Commission (CMF) requires audit firms listed in the Registry of External Auditors (RAE) to establish quality control mechanisms.
+While Law No. 18.045 sets the legal foundation for establishing QA for auditors providing services to listed companies, as of 2023, no mandatory QA review system has been implemented.
+The Financial Market Commission (CMF) requires audit firms in the Registry of External Auditors (RAE) to establish quality control mechanisms.
 However, audit reviews are only carried out when a suspicion or risk is identified.
+As the Colegio de Contadores de Chile (CCCH) reported, the processes are not aligned with the SMO 1 best practices.

 Current Status: Partially Adopted